Rotary Club of Belfast

 Salve OdaliseAt the end of May Past Presidents Bryan Johnston and Alan Rundle met up with Odalise to wish her farewell as she was leaving Belfast to return home to Texas before travelling on to Taiwan.
 They presented her with some mementos of Belfast and she thanked them and the Club profusely for all that had been done for her.
 We wish her well for the future.

-• Rania Lewis 11.10.21Allie Linzing 01.11.21The Club are delighted to welcome 2 Global Scholars for the 2021/22 year - Allie Linzing and Rania Lewis (far right) whilst they are studying at Queens.
+• Rania Lewis 11.10.21Allie Linzing 01.11.21The Club were delighted to welcome 2 Global Scholars for the 2021/22 year - Allie Linzing and Rania Lewis (far right) whilst they were studying at Queens.

-Rania from Austin, Texas is studying for a Masters in Conflict Transformation & Social Justice at Queen's University and Allie Linzing from Highland Park, Illinois is studying for a Masters in Education for Special Needs Children.
+Rania from Austin, Texas was studying for a Masters in Conflict Transformation & Social Justice at Queen's University and Allie Linzing from Highland Park, Illinois studying for a Masters in Education for Special Needs Children.

-The Club have been delighted to welcome them regularly to Club meetings both on zoom and hybrid at the Europa.
-In October 2021 they spoke at a Club meeting with interesting and detailed expositions of their background, studies, interests and future plans and both addresses, peppered with infectious enthusiasm both of which were greatly appreciated - see here.
+The Club were delighted to welcome them regularly to Club meetings both on zoom and hybrid at the Europa.
+In October 2021 they spoke at a Club meeting with interesting and detailed expositions of their background, studies, interests and future plans.
+Both scholars spoke extremely well holding the rapt attention of members with addresses peppered with infectious enthusiasm.

 The Club wish them well in their future careers.